1. What’s the difference between staying at a hotel and staying at a bed and breakfast?

 6. Do you provide on-site parking?

 Our inns are primarily located in city environments, so parking is at a premium.
-On-street parking is readily available at our Brooklyn location, and Washington, D.C., offers limited private parking.
-Parking is especially tight at our Washington, D.C., Dupont Circle location, so we recommend using the subway, walking or taxis if possible.
-Our Cape May and Pennsylvania properties have plenty of private, on-site parking.
+On-street parking is readily available at our Brooklyn location.
+Washington, D.C., and Philadelphia offer limited private parking for a small fee.
+Using the subway, walking or taxis, if possible, is recommended.
+Our Cape May and Pocono properties have plenty of free, private, on-site parking.

 7. How far in advance do I need to make my reservation?